radekstepan/apply-llm-changes/README.md

         *   `LLM_API_BASE_URL`: The base URL for your LLM API endpoint (e.g., `https://api.openai.com/v1/` or your LM Studio URL like `http://localhost:1234/v1/`).
         *   `LLM_MODEL`: (Optional) The model identifier (e.g., `gpt-4o-mini`, `google/gemma-2-27b-it`).
 Defaults to `gpt-4o-mini`.

-4.  **(Optional) Infisical Login:**
+4.  **(Optional) Infisical Setup:**
-    If you plan to use Infisical for more advanced secret management (beyond the local `.env` file), log in:
+    If you want to use Infisical for secret management:
     ```bash
     infisical login
     ```
     Follow the prompts.
-The `.infisical.json` file links this project to an Infisical workspace.
-The `infisical run` command used in scripts will automatically inject secrets based on your setup.
-For basic local `.env` usage, Infisical simply acts as a loader.
+The tool will automatically detect `.infisical.json` in your working directory when applying changes.
+If no Infisical configuration is found, the tool will run directly without Infisical integration.

+    The tool will check for Infisical configuration in the following order:
+    * First in the directory where you're applying changes (current working directory)
+    * Then in the tool's installation directory as a fallback

 ## Usage